 - charge off accounts

-- However, with non-medical collection accounts that have a total of $2,000 of outstanding collection account balances, HUD does require lenders to take 5% of the unpaid outstanding collection account balance
+Medical collection accounts and charge-off accounts are totally exempt from debt-to-income ratio calculations on their outstanding unpaid collection balance and/or charge-off amount.
+However, with non-medical collection accounts that have a total of $2,000 of outstanding collection account balances, HUD does require lenders to take 5% of the unpaid outstanding collection account balance.

-Qualifying For FHA Loans With Outstanding Liens
+Qualifying For FHA Loans With Outstanding Tax Liens

 Solutions In Qualifying For FHA Loan With Judgment